 Jürgen Renn’s project (AP18) “Die Wege der Exoplanetenforschung” (“Pathways of Exoplanet Research”) will utilize machine learning techniques to comprehensively document and algorithmically analyze open access research data, in order to produce an open access live machine model of exoplanet research.

-Matteo Valleriani's project (AP19) "Bilder und Konfigurationen in corpora von Universitätstextbüchern" ("Images and Configurations in Corpora of University Textbooks") will analyze cosmology textbooks used at European universities between the 15th and 17th centuries (now available through the Sphaera database) to reconstruct how shared science was transformed during this time.
+Matteo Valleriani’s project (AP19) “Bilder und Konfigurationen in corpora von Universitätstextbüchern” (“Images and Configurations in Corpora of University Textbooks”) will analyze cosmology textbooks used at European universities between the fifteenth and seventeenth centuries (now available through the Sphaera database) to reconstruct how shared science was transformed during this time.
 Machine-readable texts will be created from the available digitized texts to enable deep access to the large volumes of historical sources.
 Various analytical approaches towards the structure and layout of texts, images, and diagrams will enable their further analysis.